ricardolopes86/Knowledge-Base/ansible.md

 ```

 ### Dry Run
-Also known as Check Mode: Reports changes tha Ansible would have to make on the end hosts rather than applying the changes.
+A.K.A Check Mode: Reports changes tha Ansible would have to make on the end hosts rather than applying the changes.

 ```
 $ ansible-playbook setup.yml --check